goethe-tcs/tcs.uni-frankfurt.de/content/research.md

 In theoretical computer science, we study *information* and *computation*.
 Some example topics include the following:

 - **Models of computation.** What is computation?
-What are suitable models to describe computational artefacts such as modern computer hardware, the human brain, or society?
+What are suitable models to describe computational artifacts such as modern computer hardware, the human brain, or society?
 How powerful are quantum computers?
 - **Privacy.** When a social media platform publishes a supposedly anonymized data set, what kinds of information about individuals can be inferred anyway?
 How to release data in such a way that anonymity can be provably guaranteed?
 - **Efficiency.** Which tasks can be computed efficiently and which cannot be?
 Which tasks can be solved faster than by trying out all possibilities?
 - **Cryptography.** When establishing a supposedly secure internet connection with my bank, how sure can I be that the data transmission truly cannot be read or altered by an attacker?